cyril-lamotte/frontend/Drupal/modules/skip_links/README.md

 # Skip links

-A block module that display skip links for accessibility
+A block module that display accessibility skip-links

 ## Features